Last updated on July 5th, 2023

 Are you visiting Montenegro any time soon and thinking to hit Lovcen National Park hiking trails?
-I would love to share a few ideas and our own experience.
+I would love to share a few ideas and our own experiences.

 Definitely, Njegos Mausoleum is worth a visit but there is so much more to this area.

-On many occasions, we would take a car and just wind through the park, stop where we felt like it and walk around.
-This is how we learned about some amazing paths that open up a stunning view.
+On many occasions, we would take a car and just wind through the park, stop where we felt like it, and walk around.
+This is how we learned about some amazing hikes in Lovcen that open up a stunning view.

-If you are planning to visit Montenegro, I highly recommend to unwind and go hiking in Lovcen National Park.
+If you are planning to visit Montenegro, I highly recommend unwinding and going hiking in Lovcen National Park.
 And, once in the park, go off the beaten path and see more than Mausoleum.
 Lovcen is breathtaking!
-If you are traveling with kids, there are easy trails for the entire family.
+And if you are traveling with kids, there are also easy paths for the entire family.

 Before I jump to hiking trails, check what else to know before the Lovcen National Park hiking trip.

-A Few Things to Know Before Lovcen National Park Hiking
+Things to Know Before Going to Hike in Lovcen National Park

 How to Get to Lovcen National Park (By Car Or Public Transportation)

-Unfortunately, the only way to get to the National Park is by rented car or taxi transfer.
+Unfortunately, the only way to get to the National Park is by rented car (and this is the best company in Montenegro to rent it from) or taxi transfer.
 There is no way to reach it by public transportation.
 Another option includes bus #32 from Kotor to the city of Cetinje, where you can grab a cab, hire a car with a driver or walk.

-We made the best decision when decided to rent a car and visit Lovcen National Park on our own terms.
-If you prefer going with a tour, consider this private tour of Lovcen National Park, Cetinje, and Mausoleum or this one if staying in Podgorica.
+If you prefer going with a tour, consider a group tour of Lovcen National Park that includes a visit to Cetinje and Mausoleum or this one if staying in Podgorica.
 Those who seek more action should take a look at this adventurous biking tour from Kotor.

-Assuming that you can rent a car, the best way to get in the heart of the park is by driving from Budva or Kotor.
-Recently a new road was built on the stretch between Zanjev Do and Lovcen Mausoleum, so today it is much easier getting to the park from Kotor.
+Assuming that you can rent a car, the best way to get to the heart of the park is by driving from Budva or Kotor.
+Recently a new road was built on the stretch between Zanjev Do and Lovcen Mausoleum, so today it is much easier to get to the park from Kotor.
 And that drive is absolutely spectacular.

 Yet, if you can, do not drive the same road twice and better make a loop.
 If going from Budva, on the way back take the Kotor serpentine road.
 And vice versa, if driving from Kotor, go back through Budva.
 Each route is beautiful in its own way and there is plenty to see.

-RELATED POST: VISITING MONTENEGRO IN WINTER – WHAT CAN YOU EXPECT?
+RELATED POST: SAFETY IN MONTENEGRO – WHAT TO KNOW BEFORE YOU GO

 What to Do in Lovcen National Park